YahyaHaffar/llm-local-assistant/README.md

 ## Acknowledgements
 This project is based on work by Adam Łucek, available at (https://github.com/ALucek/llama3-websearch-agent).
 The original work is licensed under the MIT License.

+# prerequisites
+In order to be able to run this code, make sure you hava llama3:8b model locally.
+I advice using Ollama for this.